-Hi!
-My name is Sandi Crabtree and I am a gardener and lover of nature.
-My passion of thirty years has steered me into many exciting endeavors including garden writing, designing, photography and workshops as well as owning a garden business.
+I’m Sandi Crabtree, a passionate (obsessed) gardener and lover of all nature.
+My passion of nearly 40 years has steered me into many exciting endeavors including garden writing, designing, photography and developing classes and workshops.

 In 2007, my husband David and I purchased five acres of farmland that offered a condemned home and a few deteriorated structures, here we envisioned creating a chemical-free, naturalized display garden.
 It took nearly a year of renovation until the home was made livable, then in 2008, we began to focus on building the gardens.

 Immediately after we moved into our home, a cottage on the neighboring property came up for sale.
 We purchased it and opened Cottage at Crabtree Gardens which is currently used as a guest house for garden visitors.
 Work on the gardens continued and in 2011, Crabtree Gardens, LLC was established and has been expanding ever since.
 Having a full time job as the gardener for two properties keeps me supplied with an unending to-do list, but I wouldn’t have it any other way because it’s the kind of work that I love.